GetanehT/Restaurant-Booking-System/README.md

    devices, including desktops, tablets, and smartphones.
 *  Utilizes meta viewport tags and CSS to ensure a seamless user experience on all screen sizes.

-Overview
-The About us  page focuses specifically on gives us customers feedback form and gives contact information and working hours and addres.
-Features
-*	Responsive Navigation Menu
-* A responsive navigation bar that allows users to navigate to different pages (Home, iPhone, Samsung, About Us) on the site.
-* Includes a mobile-friendly menu that toggles open/close using a checkbox and a hamburger icon.
-*	Main Content: A feedback form that allows users to provide their first name, last name, email address, and feedback.
-* Includes a textarea where users can describe how the website can improve their experience.
-* Form submission handled via a POST request to an external service (https://formdump.codeinstitute.net).

 ### Contact Information
 * A detailed contact section providing business hours (opening/closing times), phone number, email, and physical address.